 Can I change courses after the term begins?

 You may, within limits.
 See “Registration” in the Academic Life section of the catalog for details.
 To make a change, visit your academic advisor to review your plans.
 If a change is appropriate, your advisor will file the change online with the Registrar’s Office.
 Refer to the campus calendar on my.hesston.edu for the specific drop/add period dates.
 You may add a course to your schedule during the drop/add period only.
 If you drop a course during the drop/add period, it will not appear on your record.
-If you drop a course between the end of the drop/add period and the time the course is 60 percent complete, it will remain on your record with a non-punitive grade of W. You may withdraw from a course after it is 60 percent complete only if you are earning a passing grade.
+If you drop a course between the end of the drop/add period and the time the course is 60 percent complete, it will remain on your record with a non-punitive grade of W. You may not withdraw from a course after it is 60 percent complete.

 What happens if I stop going to a class?